2017 NFL Draft: First Impressions of First Round

 19. Tampa Bay Buccaneers: O.J.
 Howard, TE, Alabama

-Look out: not only have the Bucs added maybe the NFL’s fastest wide receiver in DeSean Jackson, they’ve also brought in the best rookie tight end prospect.
+Look out: Not only have the Bucs added maybe the NFL’s fastest wide receiver in DeSean Jackson, they’ve also brought in the best rookie tight end prospect.
 And last year’s starting tight end, Cameron Brate, was the most improved player in the league at his position.
 Long and flexible, Brate can line up anywhere and produce.
 With Brate and Howard on the field together, and the Bucs still being a classic run-oriented offense, Jameis Winston is going to be working against more base defenses.
 In a base defense, the pass defenders are slower and the coverage looks are simpler.

 20. Denver Broncos: Garett Bolles, OT, Utah

-Note: Editor’s note: Click name for MMQB article about each player, where applicable.